TahaKilicoglu/northwind-react/README.md

 The images used for the system are very low resolution, so they look very grainy.

+Note that the first run may take some time as the server instance spins up on demand.

 ## Downloading the code

 To download the code, use `git`.